THE SACRED ARCHIPELAGO & THE CARNIVAL, 9 days: Bijagos & Guinea Bissau

-Back to main road and stop at Bula to meet a Manjaco king and learn about the culture of his tribe.
+Back to the main road on our back to Bissau, we stop at Bula to meet a Manjaco king and learn about the culture of his tribe.

 Visit an old colonial rum distillery (Cana).

-We drive to Quinhamel.
-Let’s discover the magical and animist traditions of the intriguing Pepel group.
-In this region the forest hides a fetish endowed with feared powers: only the initiated young men can carry it on their shoulders…
+Drive to Quinhamel where we discover the magical and animist traditions of the intriguing Pepel group.
+In this region, the forest hides a fetish endowed with feared powers: only the initiated young men can carry it on their shoulders…

-In the afternoon we will attend for the spectacular Carnival parade.
+In the afternoon we will attend the spectacular Carnival parade.

-Due to the remoteness of the destination, the lack of transportation and the deep attachment to the local traditions, the Bijagos inhabitants have been little influenced by the external world: during ceremonies women still wear the saiya – a traditional skirt made of straw – and the rhythm of life in villages is given by initiations and secret ceremonies – for example young men have to go through a seven-year initiation rite during which they live in a “convent” without any contact with women..
+Due to the remoteness of the destination, the lack of transportation and the deep attachment to the local traditions, the Bijagos inhabitants have been little influenced by the external world: during ceremonies women still wear the saiya – a traditional skirt made of straw – and the rhythm of life in villages is marked by initiations and secret ceremonies.
+For example, young men still follow a seven-year initiation rite during which they live in a “convent” without any contact with women.

-Our first stop will be Bolama Island, the former capital of Portuguese Guinea from 1871 to 1941, before it was moved to Bissau.
-This transfer was needed due to the shortage of fresh water in Bolama.
+Our first stop will be Bolama Island, the former capital of Portuguese Guinea from 1871 to 1941, before it was moved to Bissau due to the shortage of fresh water in Bolama.

-Arrival on Rubane / Bubaque Islands in the at the comfortable lodge that will be our base for three days of discovering Bijagos Archipelago.
+Arrival to Rubane / Bubaque Island at the comfortable lodge that will be our base.

-By speed boat we will reach a special site and admire dolphins jumping in the waves around our boat, then we go to Orango island to watch hippos
+By speed boat we will reach a special site and admire dolphins jumping in the waves around our boat, then we arrive at Orango Island, a National Park, to watch hippos.

-Orango Island is a national park.
-Among several protected animals it includes a unique “saltwater hippos”.
-This extremely rare mammal lives in the saltwater of the mangrove forests and can sometimes decide to “go for a swim” in the ocean.
-Nevertheless, these animals are not the most daring kind and had happen that local guides lose their track for several days.
+In Orango National Park we find the unique “saltwater hippo”.
+This extremely rare mammal lives in the saltwater of the mangrove forests and sometimes may decide to “go for a swim” in the ocean.
+Nevertheless, these animals are not the most daring kind, and had happened that local guides lose their track for several days.

-Visit the largest village in the archipelago, the only one connected to the continent by a ferry once a week: unpaved alleys, a tiny colourful market, local bars and traders, and the tiny ethnographic museum dedicated to Bijagos culture.
+Today we enjoy the archipelago way of life: relax at the wild beach and/or around the swimming pool and visit the largest village in the archipelago, the only one connected to the continent by a ferry once a week: unpaved alleys, a tiny colorful market, local bars and traders, and the tiny ethnographic museum dedicated to Bijagos culture.